Beckdotan/Task-Manager-Angular-Crash-Course/README.md

 ## Build

+Using the terminal at the project folder / vs code terminal

 Install JsonServer in the folder using: `npm install -g json-server`

+Devide on server port: `json-server --watch db.json --port 5000`

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Run

-Then Run `ng serve`for running the app.
+In the same terminal run `ng serve` for running the app.

-Open a new VS code terminal and run: npm run server `json-server --watch db.json --port 5000`
+Open a new VS code terminal and run: npm run server

 In browser go to [http://localhost:5000/tasks](http://localhost:5000/tasks) and make sure you can see a json file.